 All data produced within a research project is research data.
 This data is necessary to validate research results, and should be available to be reviewed and re-used.
 In some cases, it is also important to make sure that only authorized persons can access data.
 Funding agencies and journals sometimes have requirements for planning, handling and publishing of research data, and this has recently become more common.
 Research data management at KTH should be done according to the KTH guidelines on managing research data .

 The FAIR principles are basic principles for handling research data.
 FAIR stands for Findable, Accessible, Interoperable and Re-usable, meaning that research data should be managed so that it is possible to find them, access them, use them together with other data and other software, and re-use them for other research.
-The FAIR principles are valuable for planning data management even in cases when data cannot be fully compliant.

 To maximize visibility and usefulness of your research data, you can often make them openly accessible.
 Read more on Publishing research data